-It's time for the 47th Annual LAP Red River Run.
+We are excited to bring the 48th Annual LAP Red River Run back after a 1 year hiatus due to Covid 19.
 Choose from a 5K Run/Walk, or 15K Run.
 The Annual Red River Run has been hitting the streets & paths of Moorhead-Fargo longer than any race in the area.

 Pick an option to get yourself registered for The Red River Run

 Download a registration form and mail in by September 15th

 Online registration will close at 7:00 AM on Friday, September 17, 2021

 Q – When is the Red River Run?

 A – The annual Red River Run 5K walk/run, 15K run is scheduled for Saturday, September 18, 2021.